-Granada had a horrible time during the civil war.
-Horrendous things happened in it.
-One of them happened in 1979, when the Sandinista revolution was in progress, thousands of National Guardsmen were herded into the country near Porto Assese and murdered.
+Granada had a horrible time during the civil war as horrendous things happened there.
+One of them happened in 1979 when the Sandinista revolution was in progress and thousands of National Guardsmen were herded into the country near Puerto Asese and murdered.

-All of their bodies weren’t taken care of in the right way, they were simply thrown all together into a whole in the ground.
-Back then it was simply covered with dirt and left there.
-Lately a monument was built in the site it is called Panama.
+All of their bodies weren’t taken care of in the correct way.
+They were simply thrown all together into a hole in the ground.
+Back then, bodies were covered with dirt and left there.

-This was also the killing ground for Somoza supporters.
-They didn’t really care if they were kids or women.
-So you can imagine the amount of souls that might have stayed there.
+This was also the killing ground for Somoza supporters, whether they were men, women, or children.
+You can imagine the number of souls that might have stayed there.

 A lot of locals have reported seeing an old lady sitting on the monument asking anyone who passes by to take her to the local cemetery.
-Those who don’t know about her and actually give her a ride say that she gets down from the car and slowly fade as she enters the cemetery.
+Those who don’t know about her and actually give her a ride say that she gets out of the car and slowly fade as she enters the cemetery.

 07 of 07

-This is a large island on the Pacific Ocean and located quite far from mainland and at some point it was considered as the Panama Version of Alcatraz.
+Isla Coiba is a large island on the Pacific Ocean.
+It's located far from the mainland, and at some point, it was considered as the Panama version of Alcatraz.
 The place is surrounded by sharks and strong currents.
-To make it a bit worse it is mountainous and covered by a thick jungle.
-Can you imagine being sent to such a place?
+To make it a bit worse, it is mountainous and covered by a thick jungle.

-It opened in 1919 and received all of the worse criminals and political prisoners that opposed military regimens.
-It had the capacity to hold 3 thousand people that were forced to work on the small farms to provide 100% of the food they consumed.
+It opened in 1919 and received the criminals and political prisoners that opposed military regimens.
+It had the capacity to hold 3,000 people that were forced to work on the small farms to provide all of the food they consumed.

 Torture was also a common thing.
-Those who attempted escaping were killed by prison guards, the animals of the jungle, the sharks or taken away by the currents.
-Some other spent their days killing each other as the guards did nothing.
+Those who attempted to escape were killed by prison guards, jungle animals, sharks, or taken away by the currents.
+Others spent their days killing each other as the guards did nothing.

-It finally closed in 2004.
-The buildings have already been reclaimed by the jungle.
-The few brave ones who have ventured to visit the island said to have heard footsteps, noises, whispers, screaming and even banging on bars.
+It finally closed in 2004, and the jungle has already reclaimed the buildings.
+The few brave ones who have visited the island have said they heard footsteps, noises, whispers, screaming, and even banging on bars.